guidodinello/slack_quotes_bot/README.md

 ## Set up

 Remember to update the three tokens in the .env file.

-* The slack token can be found in the slack api page, in the "OAuth & Permissions" section, under the "Bot User OAuth Token" label (only after the app is installed in the workspace).
+-   The slack token can be found in the slack api page, in the "OAuth & Permissions" section, under the "Bot User OAuth Token" label (only after the app is installed in the workspace).

-* The channel id is the last part of the url of the channel, can be found doing right click on the channel and then "Copy link".
+-   The channel id is the last part of the url of the channel, can be found doing right click on the channel and then "Copy link".

-Rememer to add the bot to both channels.
+Remember to add the bot to both channels.

 ## Scopes

 The bot needs the following scopes:

-* group:history, View messages and other content in private channels that TestBot has been added to
+-   group:history, View messages and other content in private channels that TestBot has been added to
-* chat:write, to Send messages as @TestBot
+-   chat:write, to Send messages as @TestBot
-* users:read, View people in a workspace (usernames)
+-   reactions:write, to add emoji reactions

 ## Do i need to have the script running all the time?